Sunil149/ItsBeenNice/README.md

 # ItsBeenNice
-Creating a new Branch1
+# Creating a new Branch1
-Upload or commit
+# Upload or commit
-Knowing about Github
+# Knowing about Github
+# Add to the plan